Sarajevo Canton: Economy

 Sarajevo is economically strongest region in the whole of Bosnia and Herzegovina.
 The city and canton generate more than 37% of the Bosnian-Herzegovinian GDP.

 The economy of Sarajevo Canton is slowly growing better, although it has been severely weakened by the Siege of Sarajevo and is still drastically weaker than it used to be during Yugoslav period.
 The employment rate in Bosnia and Herzegovina is 45.5% officially; however, grey economy may reduce actual unemployment to between 25 and 30%, while in Sarajevo the official unemployment rate is around 15% of the labour force.

 Major industries in the region include tourism, food processing, manufacturing and IT.
 Several major Bosnian companies are based in the Canton such as Bosnalijek and Bosna Bank International.
-The area also holds the country footholds of numerous foreign corporations, such as Coca-Cola, Raiffeisen Bank, Ziraat Bank, Al Jazeera, Volkswagen, among many others.
+The area also holds the country footholds of numerous foreign corporations, such as Coca-Cola, Raiffeisen Bank International, Ziraat Bank, Al Jazeera, Volkswagen, among many others.

 Demographics

 The Sarajevo Canton contains Sarajevo and its metro area.
 Since the city is the largest in Bosnia and Herzegovina, it is also one of the most populous Cantons of Bosnia and Herzegovina.
 According to the 2013 population census, the overall population of Sarajevo Canton is 413.593.
 84% of population are ethnic Bosniaks, 4,2% Croats, and 3,2% Serbs.

-The population density of Sarajevo Canton is some 350 people per km².
+The population density of Sarajevo Canton is some 350 people per km2.
 15.8% of the Canton's population are youth up to 14 years of age, 67.8% are between 15 and 64 years of age, and some 16.4% are over 65 years of age.

 Of the nine municipalities, the biggest population belongs to Novi Grad, with some 125.626 residents, and the smallest population was in Trnovo, which has a mere 2.850 residents.